 While ideally your status dashboard is automated in a tool like Hubspot, I’ve found it helpful to have a spreadsheet version with weekly numbers in the early lifecycle of the marketing and sales team.
-Focusing on entering and validating the numbers manually on a weekly basis helps dial in the definition, understanding and accuracy of the data before automation.
-I’ve also found that building an automated dashboard can be very frustrating and time-consuming if the team is not yet on the same page re data source, KPI definition and reporting process.
+Focusing on entering and validating the numbers manually on a weekly basis helps dial in the definition, understanding, and accuracy of the data before automation.
+I’ve also found that building an automated dashboard can be very frustrating and time-consuming if the team is not yet on the same page regarding data source, KPI definition, and reporting process.
 Thus, doing it manually first can save a lot of time.

 When you think of funnel performance, how are things tracking from certain channels?
 How are leads from a certain event performing compared to leads from your website?
 How do you use that knowledge to plan?
 How do you use new information to deploy your resources, and update priorities?
 What campaigns should you be running based on the data you have?

-Check in on these types of issues on a monthly or quarterly cadence when you have good quality data and can invest the time to have well-informed conversations about strategy.
+Check-in on these types of issues on a monthly or quarterly cadence when you have good quality data and can invest the time to have well-informed conversations about strategy.
 Because driving the business (status) and planning the business (strategy) are very different, I suggest putting these on different dashboards, and discuss them in different meetings.
 When you include too many strategic data points in your status meeting, it can easily derail a one-hour weekly meeting.
 Conversations could easily veer from moving the pipeline forward into a strategy or planning session.
 For example, the expected revenue by channel or the reason leads have been unqualified.

-For strategic meetings you need information about trends and an ability to benchmark the alternative methods you use to drive your marketing and sales tactics.
-Ideally you combine both outcomes and the cost of achieving those outcomes in one view, like the following example comparing MQL volume with the cost of getting those MQLs.
+For strategic meetings, you need information about trends and an ability to benchmark the alternative methods you use to drive your marketing and sales tactics.
+Ideally, you combine both outcomes and the cost of achieving those outcomes in one view, like the following example comparing MQL volume with the cost of getting those MQLs.

-In addition to a timeseries, it’s important to be able to drill into the underlying drivers of either the cost or the results.
-For example a drill down report that shows the lead sources that drive the MQLs.
+In addition to a time series, it’s important to be able to drill into the underlying drivers of either the cost or the results.
+For example, a drill-down report that shows the lead sources that drive the MQLs.

 In addition to graphs, I also like to use bowling charts.
 They are easy to look at, with basic information answering, “Are we hitting our goal or not?”.
 I like to keep the numbers simple.
-Ideally you use absolute numbers instead of percentages.
+Ideally, you use absolute numbers instead of percentages.
 Working your way down the table you learn how many of those are converted.
 This wouldn’t be the dashboard that you use to run your weekly sales meeting.
 It doesn't tell you much about what’s happening with your funnel right now.
 But it does tell you a lot about where you’re trending, what’s working, what’s not.
 You can ask a lot of questions about the numbers on this dashboard, which is helpful to do monthly.

-By having the right amount of historic information, and connecting the rows with things like conversion rates, you can add interesting trends over time to help your analysis.
+By having the right amount of historic information, and connecting the rows with things like conversion rates, you can add interesting trends overtime to help your analysis.
 The bowler chart is rear-view mirror information about what’s happened so far and is useful to drive future insights.
-In the following example I’ve also used conditional formatting and trendlines in Microsoft Excel to show some helpful visualization options.
+In the following example, I’ve also used conditional formatting and trendlines in Microsoft Excel to show some helpful visualization options.

 Another useful tool to do strategic planning are Pareto Charts.
 A Pareto Chart is a graph that indicates the frequency of occurrences, as well as their cumulative impact.
 Pareto Charts are useful to find the channels or tactics to prioritize to observe the greatest overall improvement.
 They are also great to find the largest friction points in your funnel, or opportunities to improve your content marketing or website.

 A Pareto Chart is a combination of a bar graph and a line graph.
 Each bar usually represents a type of tactic or initiative.
 The height of the bar represents any important unit of measure — often the frequency of occurrence or cost.
 The bars are presented in descending order (from tallest to shortest).
-Therefore, you can see which tactics are either outperforming, or lagging immediately.
+Therefore, you can see which tactics are either outperforming or lagging immediately.
 The line represents the cumulative percentage of all initiatives, channels, or tactics, whatever is being analyzed.

 In any Pareto Chart, for as long as the cumulative percentage line is steep, the types of tactics have a significant cumulative effect.
 Therefore, it is worth drilling into these for optimization or to address potential issues.
 When the cumulative percentage line starts to flatten, these tactics do not deserve as much attention, since solving them will not influence the outcome as much.
 A Pareto Chart is a strategic tool: it helps analyze and prioritize issues and opportunities.

-Example Strategy KPIs:
+Example Dashboard Strategy KPIs: